daticahealth/cks-docs/source/sections/getting-started/11-networking.md

 #### Managing TLS Certificates
 The most common way of serving HTTPS on CKS is to set up a TLS definition in your ingress resources.
 This will tell the ingress-controller to load the specified TLS secret and serve HTTPS for any requests routed to the associated ingress resource.
 TLS will terminate at the ingress-controller, and from there the request will be routed to the appropriate service over the encrypted cluster network.
 The [ingress YAML](https://github.com/daticahealth/k8s-example/blob/master/ingress.yaml) from our k8s-example project has an example of how this works.
 The secret specified in `secretName` must be an existing TLS secret object in the same namespace as the ingress resource.
 The certificates in the secret may be sourced from any public or private CA you wish to use.

-#### Configuration
+#### Global Configurations
 To set custom nginx configurations that apply to all ingress resources, you can edit the `nginx-configuration` configmap in the `ingress-nginx` namespace.
 While most resources created by Datica cannot be edited without losing your changes the next time Datica applies an update, any changes made to this configmap will be left untouched.

-As an example, here is how you might add custom headers to be returned to the client on any request going through ingress-nginx:
+As an example, here is how you might add custom headers to be returned to the client on any request proxied through ingress-nginx:

 Create a file called `custom-headers.yaml` with the headers to be applied: